-Bonaventure Cemetery: Savannah’s Most Beautifully Haunting Walk
+Bonaventure Cemetery – Savannah’s Most Beautifully Haunting Walk

+Bonaventure Cemetery is pure Southern Gothic magic.
+Spanish moss swaying from ancient oak trees, elaborate marble statues, and winding paths that lead you through stories carved in stone.
+It’s peaceful, haunting, and absolutely stunning.
 I wouldn’t usually recommend visiting a cemetery but Bonaventure Cemetery in Savannah, Georgia is the most beautiful cemetery I have ever walked around.

 Overlooking the Wilmington River, the 160-acre cemetery grounds are hauntingly beautiful.
 Everywhere you look are live oak trees dripping with moss over tombstones and statues that have been around for over a hundred years.

-Parking at Cemetery
+Parking at the Cemetery

 There is a parking lot near the Wilmington River.
 To park you take your first left on Sheftall Way.
 Then take your first right on Greenwich all the way down until you see water, parking is on the right.